hallifiman/TokiPeak/readme.md

-# Toki Pona Patch for Peak
+# Toki Pona Mod for Peak

-A simple language patch that adds Toki Pona to your Peak.
+A simple language mod that adds Toki Pona to your Peak.

 I encourage you to give feedback in the issues tab since I'm a bit new to toki pona.

-THIS DOES NOT WORK IN THE BETA BRANCH AT THE MOMENT.

 ## Changelog
 Version 1.0.0(28/07/25): Initial release; Translated the main menu and the menus in settings.
+Version 2.0.0(30/07/25): Moved to BepInEx; Translated everything except the guidebook and some accolade names.

 ---